 Driver packs exceptional power and is extremely durable.
-Kit comes with numerous handy features designed to make your job easier.
+Comes with numerous handy features designed to make your job easier.
 The battery has a solid runtime.

-Switch is touchy and slips into safety mode at the slightest touch.
+Switch is too sensitive and slips into safety mode at the slightest touch.

 A good impact driver is a powerful and versatile tool.
 It will breeze through jobs an ordinary drill/driver can't cope with.